 For example, who will be responsible for your funeral costs and final medical bills?
 Would your family have to relocate?
 Will there be adequate funds for future or ongoing expenses such as daycare, mortgage payments and college?
 It is prudent to re-evaluate your life insurance policies annually or when you experience a major life event like marriage, divorce, the birth or adoption of a child, or purchase of a major item such as a house or business.

-Cancer Insurance is an insurance policy that pays only after cancer is diagnosed.
-Cancer insurance is supplemental insurance, and most types pay policyholders a lump sum upon diagnosis with a covered cancer, while others offer supplemental payments for healthcare costs.
+Cancer Indemnity Insurance is an insurance policy that pays only after cancer is diagnosed.
+Cancer insurance is supplemental insurance and most types pay policyholders a lump sum upon diagnosis with a covered cancer, while others offer supplemental payments for healthcare costs.

 Many cancer insurance policies provide a one-time payment, up to the policy limits, upon cancer diagnosis.
 Typically, this money can be used for whatever the policyholder chooses, whether for travel expenses (such as for traveling to a specialist or cancer center), co-payments, experimental treatments, or living expenses.

-These payments follow a schedule listed with the policy, rather than paying in one go.
-It does not pay a percent of your bill; it pays a certain dollar amount for each covered category such as radiation treatment, x-rays, surgery, or hospice care.
+These payments follow a schedule listed with the policy, rather than paying in the form of a lump some.
+It does not pay a percent of your bill, it pays a certain dollar amount for each covered category such as radiation treatment, x-rays, surgery, or hospice care.
 The expenses paid by a cancer insurance policy depend on the terms of the policy, which should be reviewed carefully before purchasing a policy.